All you need to know about child maintenance

 - have their property or salary attached.

-If the parent who's liable for maintenance can't be traced, the court can issue an order to a cellphone service provider to provide the court with their contact details.
+If the parent who's liable for maintenance can't be reached, the court can issue an order to a cellphone service provider to provide the court with their contact details.